panmandakash01/panmandakash01/README.md

 - 👋 Hi, I’m Akash Panmand
-- 👀 I’m interested in web developer
+- 👀 I’m interested in Database Admin
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning oracle dba
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me -->  Email - panmandak01@gmail.com

 <!---
 panmandakash01/panmandakash01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.